madebits/madebits.github.io/blog/2017/2017-05-09-Ubuntu-Block-Application-Internet-Access.md

 <!--- tags: linux -->

-This is based on a [trick](https://ubuntuforums.org/archive/index.php/t-1188099.html).
-To disable Internet access for some application, create a new group (e.g: named `no-internet`) and filter out traffic based on that group.
+This post is based on an `iptables` [trick](https://ubuntuforums.org/archive/index.php/t-1188099.html) to disable Internet access for some specific application.
+Create a new group (e.g: named `no-internet`) and filter out traffic based on that group.
 Start applications with blocked Internet access as that group (via `sg`):

 ```
 sudo groupadd -g 1999 no-internet